Kamala Harris 2020 presidential campaign: Third quarter

-4th Quarter
+Fourth quarter

 On October 15, the fourth debate of the primary season was held at Otterbein University in Westerville, Ohio, hosted by CNN and The New York Times.
-Harris criticized the little time spent discussing abortion rights in any of the debates conducted by that point and asserted that impoverished women and women of color would die, due to Republican legislators in "various states who are out of touch with America [and who are] are telling women what to do with their bodies."
+Harris criticized the little time spent discussing abortion rights in any of the debates conducted by that point and asserted that impoverished women and women of color would die, due to Republican legislators in "various states who are out of touch with America [and who] are telling women what to do with their bodies."
 Later, Harris confronted Elizabeth Warren over her public snickering at the notion of joining Harris's calls for President Trump's Twitter account to be suspended.
 Harris spoke for a total of twelve minutes, which was the sixth-most among all candidates.

 On October 26, Harris pulled out of a criminal justice forum held at HBCU Benedict College after organizers indicated that the sponsor of the event, the 20/20 Bipartisan Justice Center, would be awarding President Donald Trump the Bipartisan Justice Award for the First Step Act, an award Harris herself received in 2016.
 Harris objected to the fact that students at Benedict College were not permitted to attend and were instructed to remain in their dorms during the event, stating:

 Senator Cory Booker decided to attend the event anyway.
-Thereafter, the Mayor of Columbia, Stephen Benjamin said he was organizing an alternative forum alongside the 20/20 Bipartisan Justice Center's event.
+Thereafter, the Mayor of Columbia, Stephen Benjamin, said he was organizing an alternative forum alongside the 20/20 Bipartisan Justice Center's event.
 The next morning, organizers dropped the 20/20 Bipartisan Justice Center as a sponsor from the event.
 Harris participated in the ensuing reconfigured forum, retitled the Collegiate Bipartisan Presidential Forum.

 On October 30, Politico reported that the Harris campaign was laying off "dozens" of staffers at her Baltimore headquarters, as the campaign was "hemorrhaging cash".
-The campaign confirmed the restructuring, and compared it to restructuring early in the campaigns of John Kerry in 2004 and John McCain in 2008.
+The campaign confirmed the restructuring and compared it to restructuring early in the campaigns of John Kerry in 2004 and John McCain in 2008.

-On November 2, Harris delivered a rousing speech at the Iowa Democratic Party's Liberty and Justice event, signaling a change in her messaging with the refrain that "Justice is on the ballot!"
-Harris received a rousing ovation from the room, including from supporters of other candidates.
-Several media commentators and journalists observed that it was the best speech of the campaign, and Harris's strongest performance to date.
+On November 2, Harris delivered a speech at the Iowa Democratic Party's Liberty and Justice event, signaling a change in her messaging with the refrain that "Justice is on the ballot!"
+Harris received an ovation from the room, including from supporters of other candidates.
+Several media commentators and journalists observed that it was the best speech of the campaign and Harris's strongest performance to date.

 On November 7, it was reported that aides working for billionaire candidate Tom Steyer were caught stealing data from the Harris campaign after it was reported earlier that week that Steyer's aides had been caught offering a bribe to state and local politicians in Iowa in exchange for an endorsement.
 The DNC caught Steyer's aide in the act of stealing a large file of Harris's voter and volunteer data in the state of South Carolina, who was forced to delete the data and resign from the campaign.
 Steyer faced calls to drop out of the race.